draios/instruqt-assets/common/prepare-track/README.md

 OPTIONS:

   -a, --agent                 Deploy a Sysdig Agent.
+  -c, --cloud                 Set up environment for Sysdig Secure for Cloud.
   -h, --help                  Show this help.
   -m, --monitor               Set up environment for Monitor API usage.
   -n, --node-analyzer         Enable Node Analyzer.
 Use with -a/--agent.
   -N, --node-image-analyzer   Enable Image Node Analyzer.
 Use with -a/--agent.
   -p, --prometheus            Enable Prometheus.
 Use with -a/--agent.
   -s, --secure                Set up environment for Secure API usage.
+  -r, --region                Set up environment with user's Sysdig Region for a track with a host.
+  -q, --region-cloud          Set up environment with user's Sysdig Region for cloud track with a cloud account.
+  -v, --vulnmanag             Enable Image Scanning with Sysdig Secure for Cloud.
+Use with -c/--cloud.

 ENVIRONMENT VARIABLES: